British passport: Cost

+The cost of a British passport is between free and £120, for an adult (16 and over) 50-page frequent traveler passport who apply by paper form.
+The standard adult application fee is £94.50 (online), or £107 (by paper form).

 Foreign travel statistics

 According to the Foreign travel advice provided by the British Government (unless otherwise noted) these are the numbers of British visitors to various countries per annum in 2015 (unless otherwise noted):